 - Quality Assurance

-AI can empower quality assurance teams to identify trends and pull out the most appropriate coachable calls to elevate, streamline and optimize agent efficiency and effectiveness.
+AI can empower call center recording quality assurance teams to identify trends and pull out the most appropriate coachable calls to elevate, streamline and optimize agent efficiency and effectiveness.

 - Workforce Management

 Pointing AI at patterns of data can help teams become more effective.
-For example, AI can help workforce managers detect a rise in traffic earlier than they could otherwise for optimal effectiveness.
+For example, AI can provide a workforce management solution to managers to detect a rise in traffic earlier than they could otherwise for optimal effectiveness.

 Art also talked about the benefit of AI in capturing and analyzing customer data to identify hot spots where there is a lack of customer satisfaction.
 For example, through speech and text analytics, AI can detect alarming changes in sentiment to elevate the customer experience game.